A History of the Warfare of Science with Theology in Christendom: Chapter 1 From Creation to Evolution

+Chapter 2 Geography

 The spherical ideas of Pythagoras, Plato and Aristotle had replaced earlier ideas from Chaldeans and Egyptians of a flat Earth.
 The Church Fathers favoured the idea of a solid roof or firmament over the Earth and this was elaborated early on, but in the Middle Ages most followed authorities such as Thomas Aquinas in accepting sphericity.
 Jerusalem was accepted as the centre of the world and a refusal to accept the existence of antipodes led many to assume that the other side of the world was entirely aqueous.
 Opposition to the antipodes did not cease for centuries after Magellan's voyages and also contributed to underestimates of the size of the Earth, which happened to help Columbus.
 Religious feeling encouraged the expansion of Europeans across the globe.